About the Author

 I grew up in the west Texas town of Big Spring.
 It's a place known mostly for its hot and dry climate, constantly running oil pumps, and bad drinking water.

 Not much happens in Big Spring, but life was good.
 Simple.
-But it would eventually get a little complicated.
-That would be because when I was a teenager, only sixteen, I would "check the box" for "teenage father."
+Things would get a little complicated, however.
+Because as a teenager, only sixteen, I would "check the box" for "teenage father."

 Initially, I ran from my responsibility.
 My girlfriend at the time, Vanessa, and I would go our separate ways.
 Me to return to my boyish follies, and her to raise our child with the help of her parents.